-Although we cannot say with absolute certainty who The Man in the Iron Mask was, we do have very strong evidence in favor of the man being a disloyal military officer.
-In the 19th century, French cryptanalyst Etienne Bazeries undertook the task of decoding Louis XIV’s “Great Cipher,” a cryptographic code the king used that was composed of around 600 unique numbers.
+Although we cannot say with absolute certainty who the Man in the Iron Mask was, we do have very strong evidence in favor of the man being a disloyal military officer.
+In the 19th century, French military cryptanalyst Etienne Bazeries undertook the task of decoding Louis XIV’s “Great Cipher,” a cryptographic code the king used that was composed of around 600 unique numbers.
 Despite the number far exceeding the number of letters in the French alphabet, Bazeries was able to almost completely crack the cipher by decoding it against letter pairings (of which there are 676 possible pairs in the French alphabet).

-That something remains unknown because the number pair indicating what exactly Bulondes was permitted to walk the battlements with is described by a number pairing that occurs only once in the entire body of the king’s correspondence and, with no comparative instance available, will likely never be decoded.
-Given that The Man in the Iron Mask appeared at the time of Bulonde’s cowardly desertion, however, Bazeries cryptographic work provides us with the strongest evidence to date regarding the identity of the iron-clad man.
+That something remains unknown because the number pair indicating what exactly Bulonde was permitted to walk the battlements with is described by a number pairing that occurs only once in the entire body of the king’s correspondence and, with no comparative instance available, will likely never be decoded.
+Given that the Man in the Iron Mask appeared at the time of Bulonde’s cowardly desertion, however, Bazeries cryptographic work provides us with the strongest evidence to date regarding the identity of the iron-clad man.